 Warren Buffett has said he doesn’t stress higher education in the hiring process, and yet he went to some of the most prestigious schools in the country.

-College: Princeton University
+- College: Princeton University

-College: University of Pennsylvania, University of Nebraska and Columbia University
+- College: University of Pennsylvania, University of Nebraska and Columbia University

 Warren Buffett followed his father’s advice and went to the University of Pennsylvania’s prestigious Wharton School of Business — but only reluctantly.
-The man who would go on to become the “Oracle of Omaha,” arguably the most successful investor of all time, completed his undergraduate education at the University of Nebraska before attending graduate school at Columbia University.
+The man who has gone on to become the “Oracle of Omaha,” arguably the most successful investor of all time, completed his undergraduate education at the University of Nebraska before attending graduate school at Columbia University.

-College: University of Pennsylvania and Stanford University
+- College: University of Pennsylvania and Stanford University

-College: Auburn University and Duke University
+- College: Auburn University and Duke University

 Tim Cook earned a bachelor’s degree in industrial engineering from Auburn University and an MBA from Duke University, where he was a Fuqua Scholar.
 Today, he’s the CEO of Apple.